tannerhelland/PhotoDemon/README.txt

-PhotoDemon v4.4 - Copyright (c) 2012 by Tanner Helland
+PhotoDemon v5.0b1 - Copyright (c) 2012 by Tanner Helland
 =====================================================================================
-A free, open-source image processing tool. http://tannerhelland.com/photodemon
+A free, open-source photo editor and image processing tool. http://tannerhelland.com/photodemon

-What makes PhotoDemon preferable to other image editing tools?
+What makes PhotoDemon preferable to other photo editing tools?
 -------------------------------------------------------------------------------------
 :: Portable and lightweight
 	PhotoDemon is designed to be run as a standalone .exe.
 No installer is provided